Wing Commander CIC

 How The Scoring System Works

-The scoring system has been made to account for the difficulty setting of the game.
+The scoring system is designed to take into account the difficulty setting of the game.
 The standard score is 10 points per kill on rookie level and increases by 10 for every difficulty level, up to 50 on nightmare level.
-Three ships are handicapped from that standard score, though.
+In addition, there are three ships whose scores are counted differently from the rest.
 The Crossbow and Broadsword, since they do not have afterburners, are given a 20% bonus for each difficulty setting over rookie (cumulative).
-The powerful Wraith, on the other hand, has a 25% score penalty in all difficulty levels.
+The powerful Wraith, on the other hand, has a 25% score penalty on all difficulty levels.

-Whenever you kill an enemy within ten seconds of your last kill, you get a quick kill bonus which is equal to the score you get for one kill.
+Whenever you kill an enemy within ten seconds of your last kill, you get a quick kill bonus, equal to the score you get for one kill.
 This bonus is cumulative, meaning that if you then kill another fighter within 10 seconds of your second kill, you will get two quick kill bonuses.
 So this effectively awards you triple the normal kill score.
 In the gauntlet missions, the later waves will give you the opportunity to build up very profitable kill chains - in theory, maintaining a quick kill chain all through wave 15, for example, would allow you to get fifteen times the normal kill score for the final kill in that wave.
 Failing to get another kill within 10 seconds of the last one breaks the chain, and you have to start over.
-When you do chain up a quick kill, the in-flight computer will announce "Quick Kill!"
+Whenever you get a quick kill, you will see the bonus score displayed on screen.

 The boards are broken down three ways.
 The main index displays the high score for each mission by fighter type.
 Links on the left menu also point to mission scoreboards ranked by pilot.
 Each individual fighter has its own stats detailed below that.
-Pilots also have a personal accomplishments page.
-Add your Crius ID number to the end of this URL to display it: http://www.wcnews.com/standoffscores/pilot.php?id=
+Finally, each pilot has his own personal accomplishments page.

 Frequently Asked Questions/Troubleshooting